 The Texas State University System, founded in 1911, is the first higher education system established in Texas.
 Beginning as an administrative means to consolidate the support and management of state teacher colleges, the System has evolved into a network of higher education institutions stretching from the Texas–Louisiana border to the Big Bend region of west Texas.

 Today, eight component institutions offer a broad range of academic and career opportunities.
-Throughout the System, you will find professionals committed to preparing students for working and contributing to our global society.
-The academic and professional programs we offer help them make sound decisions in life and become contributors in their communities.
+Throughout the System, faculty and staff are preparing students to work in and contribute to our global society.

 The Texas State University System is governed by a nine-member Board of Regents appointed by the governor.
 In addition, a nonvoting student regent is appointed annually to the board.
 The administration, which is headed by a board-appointed chancellor, is based in Austin, where it provides support to the System components and state government.

-The Texas State University System provides centralized support services to the System's eight member institutions.
-These include legal counsel, accounting, financial audit, academic program planning, contract administration, government relations and communications services.
+The Texas State University System is Texas' first university system.
+Established in 1911, the System supports eight component institutions by providing centralized services such as legal counsel, accounting, audit, academic program planning, contract administration, government relations and communications services.

 The System Office is located at 208 E. 10th Street, Suite 600, Austin, TX, 78701.

-TSUS is Texas' third-largest of six university systems in Texas, with enrollment exceeding 78,000 students in the fall 2012 semester.
+TSUS is the third-largest of the six university systems in Texas, with enrollment exceeding 84,000 students in the fall 2016 semester.

 The Texas State University System is governed by a nine-member Board of Regents appointed by the governor.
 A chancellor selected by the Board of Regents is the chief executive officer of the System.